jinkoso/jinko-mcp/README.md

 ## Features

-1. **Place Autocomplete**: Get place suggestions based on user input
-2. **Place Confirmation**: Confirm a place from the suggestions for hotel search
+1. **Session Creation**: Create a new booking session with location normalization
-3. **Search Hotels**: Search for available hotels based on location, dates, and other criteria
+2. **Search Hotels**: Search for available hotels based on location, dates, and other criteria
-4. **Get Hotel Details**: Get detailed information about a specific hotel by ID
+3. **Get Hotel Details**: Get detailed information about a specific hotel by ID
-5. **Book Hotel**: Book a hotel by creating a quote and returning a payment link
+4. **Book Hotel**: Book a hotel by creating a quote and returning a payment link

 ## Session Management

-The server maintains a session to store hotel search results, allowing for efficient retrieval of hotel details without making additional API calls.
+The server maintains a session to store hotel search results, location information, and user preferences.
+This allows for efficient retrieval of hotel details without making additional API calls.
+The session includes:

+- Conversation ID for tracking
+- User language preference
+- Currency and country code settings
+- Confirmed place for hotel searches
+- Alternative place suggestions
+- Hotel search results cache

 ## Installation